- Practice Areas

 Stryker hip implants, which had been approved by the FDA in 2009, voluntarily recalled its Rejuvenate and ABG II modular-neck stems in July 2012.
 The Modular-neck stems had provided orthopaedic surgeons with an option to correct certain aspects of a patient’s anatomy and hip biomechanics.

 Stryker Hip Implant Recall Victims May Suffer From

-The Rejuvenate and ABG II modular-neck stems devices, which were supposed to last fifteen to twenty years, had many failing in less than one and a half years.
-Also at issue - the hip implant devices were non-metal on metal, unlike the recent failures (replacement and cobolt poisoning) and recalls of Johnson and Johnson's DePuyASR hip implants (Pinnacle) and Wright Medical's Profemur Z hip replacement.
+The Rejuvenate and ABG II modular-neck stems devices, which were supposed to last fifteen to twenty years, had many failing in less than one and a half years (premature device failure).
+Also at issue – the hip implant devices were non-metal on metal, unlike the recent failures (replacement and cobalt poisoning) and recalls of Johnson and Johnson’s DePuyASR hip implants (Pinnacle) and Wright Medical’s Profemur Z hip replacement.

 The FDA received an unusually high number of consumer complaints (MAUDE Adverse Event Report System) regarding Rejuvenate and ABG II modular-neck stems claiming:

-The defective medical products law firm of Murray Guari Trial Attorneys is actively investigating defects associated with the Stryker Rejuvenate and ABG II Hip Implants.
-If you or a loved one has been implanted with a recalled Stryker Rejuvenate or a Stryker ABG II modular-neck stems and the product has failed, or you are experiencing pain or swelling, and would like to learn more about your legal rights, call toll free at 1-877-645-2974.
+The defective medical products law firm of Murray Guari Trial Attorneys is actively investigating defects associated with the Stryker Rejuvenate, ABG II, Stryker L-Fit V40 Chrome/Cobalt femoral head or the Accolade Hip Implants.
+If you or a loved one has been implanted with a recalled Stryker Rejuvenate,a Stryker ABG II modular-neck stems, a Stryker L-Fit V40 Chrome/Cobalt femoral head or the Accolade, and the product has failed, or you are experiencing pain or swelling, and would like to learn more about your legal rights, call toll free at 1-877-645-2974.